 Besides, there are also so-called High Tech Human Touch (HTHT) modules.
 These are only offered in Q1 and Q2.

 The UT offers the possibility to go international.
 For this there are two possibilities, for which the examination board have to be asked approval before beginning:

 The first option is taking 15 or 30 EC of courses at a foreign university, by means of an exchange minor.
 For these courses, the same rules as for taking courses within the UT apply: A maximum of 15 EC can be deepening.
-The other 15 EC have to be broadening: i.e. differ substantially from the BIT programme.
+The other 15 EC has to be broadening: i.e. differ substantially from the BIT programme.
 There cannot be overlap with modules from your own programme.
 See the appendix for a step-by-step plan.